lassana/continuous-audiorecorder/README.md

 ## Import

-Just copy `recorder` module into your project and add dependence:
+Just copy the `recorder` module into your project and add new dependency:

     dependencies {
         compile project(':recorder')